-Westmoreland Conservancy has preserved more than 523 acres of land distributed through 8 reserves in the Murrysville area.
+Westmoreland Conservancy owns more than 600 acres of land distributed through 10 reserves in the Murrysville area.
 Hiking trails are provided on most of the Conservancy's nature reserves for the enjoyment of the public.
 Westmoreland Conservancy also participates in educational outreach activities.

 History of Westmoreland Conservancy

 Westmoreland Conservancy was founded in 1991 by a group of concerned citizens who wanted to save one of the last remaining large parcels of land in a densely populated area of Murrysville from development.
 This was the Kellman property.
 When a public hearing was called to consider changing the zoning from S-1 (special conservation) to R-2 (residential dwellings on half acre lots), it meant that fifty-seven acres was about to be converted into a sea of houses.

 The realization that this precious open space was about to disappear catalyzed the surrounding neighbors into action.
 A committee called Save Open Space, or S.O.S., was formed to galvanize public support to preserve the Kellman farm as a nature reserve.